 Be aware, that even if your aren’t eligible for Akiva, we may have other options for you using grants from other foundations.
 So feel free to contact us via email if you have not been accepted on regular Akiva.

 If they are local and it it during free time, it is fine.
 If they live in another city and you will not be back on time to stay on the Akiva schedule, you may ask them to visit you or you can extend your trip for visiting relatives.

 Shabbat is prime time on Akiva Trip.
 The group has an extensive and exciting schedule for its Shabbatons.
 You are obligated to be with Akiva for Shabbat.
 No exceptions.
-Violation of these conditions will result in a request of full payment for the trip ($3400).
+Violation of these conditions will result in a request for full payment of the trip (including all subsidized costs).

 Usually not.
 Our office will handle your request upon submission of application.
 There might be a small fee to extend.
 The sooner you are accepted on the trip and submit payment, the better chance you will have of extending.